noqms/noqms/README.md

-# noqms
-NoQMS - No Queue Microservices - Java Framework
+## NoQMS - No Queue Microservices - Java Framework

 ![alt text](architecture.svg)

-## About

 I coined the term NoQMS - No Queue Microservices - to describe microservices with no dependency on a centralized queue.